tomowang/hugo-theme-tailwind/README.md

 ## Configuration

-You can use following configuration for basic usage.
+You can use the following configuration for basic usage.

 ```toml
 baseURL = "https://examnple.com/"